 - Rose Martini: The classic martini gets some floral flavoring from rose water.

 - Combine the vodka, grapefruit juice, rosé, and simple syrup in a shaker and shake over ice until chilled.

 - Garnish with edible flower petals.

-Don’t forget to share your champagne cocktail with us on Instagram using the hashtag #sugarandclothloves.
+Don’t forget to share your rose champagne cocktail with us on Instagram using the hashtag #sugarandclothloves.
 We always love seeing all of your creations!
-And if you’re looking for more quick and delicious recipes you can find them all right here with a few bites to go along with them!
+Looking for more quick and delicious recipes?
+Find them all right here with a few desserts to go along with them!